Accepting PhD Students

 Biography

-Dr Marie Yap is an Associate Professor (Research) and Psychologist with expertise in parenting and youth mental health.
+Dr Marie Yap is a Professor and Psychologist with expertise in parenting and youth mental health.
 Her research interests in parenting are two-fold: 1) increasing our understanding of specific family processes and the mechanisms by which they influence young people's mental health; and 2) translating existing research evidence into credible, accessible resources for parents to help them reduce their child's risk of developing mental health problems.
-She is the lead investigator of the Parenting Strategies program www.parentingstrategies.net, which has been developed to provide parents with actionable strategies endorsed by research evidence and experts in the field to help them protect their child's mental health.
+She is the lead investigator of the Parenting Strategies program www.parentingstrategies.net, which has been developed to provide parents with actionable strategies endorsed by research evidence and the consensus of international experts to help parents support their child's mental health.

 Current Projects